Minimal surfaces with micro-oscillations: Introduction

-In general, it is not known whether the estimate~\eqref{question} holds.
-Of course, since $\Si_u$ is a global minimizer of the area functional among the surfaces with fixed boundary, if $u$ is bounded on $\BB^n$ it is clear that the area $\cH^n(\Si_u)$ is bounded by a non-uniform constant that depends on the oscillation of~$u$, $\max_{\BB^n} u-\min_{\BB^n} u$.
-However, uniform estimates for the oscillation of~$u$ on the ball are not available, so one could conjecture that the uniform estimate~\eqref{question} should not hold.
+Area bounds for minimal graphs play a key role in the theory of minimal surfaces.
+Since $\Si_u$ is a global minimizer of the area functional among the surfaces with fixed boundary, if $u$ is bounded on $\BB^n$ it is clear that the $n$-dimensional Hausdorff measure $\cH^n(\Si_u)$ is bounded by a non-uniform constant that depends on the oscillation of~$u$, $\textrm{osc } u:=\max_{\BB^n} u-\min_{\BB^n} u$.
+On the contrary, if we just specify the value of the oscillation of $u$, we can consider a hyperplane of slope $\frac {\textrm{osc } u}2$, which is a minimal hypersurface whose area $\cH^n(\Si_u)$ is bounded from below by a constant increasing as ${\textrm{osc } u}$.
+Therefore, there is not a uniform estimate holding for the area of minimal graphs on $\BB^n$.

-Our objective in this note is to explore the failure of a higher-codimension analog of this bound, which turns out to be considerably simpler.
-We will be interested in uniform bounds for the $(n-1)$-dimensional Hausdorff measure of the hypersurface, or rather of its intersection with a hyperplane.
+Our objective in this note is to explore the non existence of a higher-codimension analog of the uniform estimate.
+We will be interested in bounds for the ${(n-1)}$-dimensional Hausdorff measure of the hypersurface, or rather of its transverse intersection with a hyperplane.
 To this end, let us denote by $\Pi$ the portion of the horizontal hyperplane that is contained in the unit ball of $\RR^{n+1}$:

-Our goal is to show that a codimension~1 analog of the estimate~\eqref{question} does not hold:

-\begin{theorem} The $(n-1)$-dimensional measure of the intersection of a minimal graph over the unit $n$-ball with a hyperplane is not uniformly bounded.
-Specifically, given any constant~$c$, there is some~$u$ satisfying the Equation~\eqref{eq:MS} for which $\Si_u$ and~$\Pi$ intersect transversally but